Skip to main content

 Implementing best practices for managing payroll

-If the needs of your team are complex and require a full-featured payroll system, we recommend that you use another billing platform.
-If you pay clinicians a percentage or based on the number of appointments, and want to use SimplePractice to review what you’ll be paying them, we’ve outlined some best practices that have worked for our customers.
+Note: If the needs of your team are complex and require a full-featured payroll system, we recommend that you use another billing platform.

 Invoicing and client payments